 Covers all subjects, especially humanities and the social sciences, pertaining to East, Southeast, and South Asia published worldwide from 1971 to the present.
 The most important 100+ periodicals in Asian Studies identified by BAS staff are indexed immediately, but the total number of indexed journals is many times that amount.

-Please click on the tab 'Click here for Guest Access' OR on the tab 'Register now' to start using this resource.
+Select 'Click here for Guest Access' or 'Register now' to use this resource.

-This global database contains over a million time series covering economies from the US and China to Vietnam, Bulgaria, and Chile.
+This global database contains over a million time series, covering economies from the United States, China, Vietnam, Bulgaria, Chile and more.
 It covers key indicators such as GDP, GNP, FDI, and CPI as well as detailed, hard to find information on inflation, exports, and tourism.

 The China Premium Database, available in both English and Chinese, offers over 293,000 time-series records on macroeconomic, sector, industry and regional data dating back to 1949.